vladigoal/movies-project/DEV-README.rst

 Local deploy
 ============

-1. Install all requirements on system as described previously.
+1. Install all requirements on system as described in REQUIREMENTS.rst.

 2. Clone project to some dir::